electricimp/impTest/docs/writing-tests.md

 - [License](#license)

-impTest looks for classes inherited from the `ImpUnitTestCase` and treats them as test cases.
+impTest looks for classes inherited from the `ImpTestCase` and treats them as test cases.

 Methods named as _test..._ are considered to be the test methods, or, simply _tests_.